 Homework for elementary students, when properly planned and supervised, is productive and assists greatly in developing responsible and organized students.
-At every grade level, children need to read and be read to.

 Please support your child's efforts and help him/her fit homework into the family schedule.
 Encourage him/her to see the fun in learning and the personal self-satisfaction gained through a job done well.